 Specific ideas to help breastfeeding

 - Try laid back or natural positions for breastfeeding.
 Lie your baby on his tummy (prone) on your abdomen to help to reduce his body extension and encourage his tongue to relax forward with the help of gravity.
-Conversely rugby hold may be helpful for some babies
+If this doesn’t work experiment with different positions and find the best one for your baby.
+A breastfeeding specialist can help with this.

 - Finger-feeding—either with baby in a tummy down (prone) position or with your baby held in the crook of your arm can be used as a training exercise before a breastfeed, see What is Finger Feeding? for further information.